morsssss/benmorss.com/content/rock-theory/imagine-bruno.md

 ### A big retransition

 The same trick is used in the grand retransition from Isabela and Dolores’ contrasting middle section [at 1:52](https://youtu.be/bvWRMAU6V-c?t=118).
+Another loud A<span class="flat">♭</span>-G moment finishes in a deceptive cadence, as this section starts by shifting into a pastoral E<span class="flat">♭</span> major.

+_(play it)_

-This section starts by shifting into a pastoral E<span class="flat">♭</span> major.
-Then, at [2:30](https://youtu.be/bvWRMAU6V-c?t=154), Miranda deploys the A<span class="flat">♭</span>-G progression in double time, not just once, but four times in a row:
+Then, [at 2:30](https://youtu.be/bvWRMAU6V-c?t=154), Miranda deploys the A<span class="flat">♭</span>-G progression in double time, not just once, but four times in a row:

 <div class="musicExample twoElements">
   <table class="measures">